Gamers-Blended/Telco_Default_Classification/README.md

 TotalCharges: float value to show total amount of charges
 ```
 9. Once all inputs have been set, click on the "Execute" button
-10. Under Responses, Server response, Response body, the model will output its prediction: <br>
+10. Under Responses, Server response, **Response body**, the model will output its prediction: <br>
-If the model predicts customer will default <br>
+If the model predicts customer will default: <br>
 ![image info](./ReadMe_Images/image4.PNG) <br>
-If the model predicts customer will not default <br>
+If the model predicts customer will not default: <br>
 ![image info](./ReadMe_Images/image5.PNG) <br>

 ## Part 3: Testing FastAPI Endpoint (Not Working)